 Top 5 Rock Climbing Crags in Red River Gorge for Newbies

 Are you looking for the best climbing areas for beginners in the Red River Gorge, Kentucky?
 You’re in the right place!
-This guide highlights some of the most beginner-friendly crags in “The Red,” helping you make the most of your first climbing adventures in this iconic climbing destination.
+This guide highlights some of the most beginner-friendly crags in “The Red,” straight from experienced climbing guides who call this iconic climbing destination home.
 We made another post that outlines some of our favorite climbs at each difficulty, so be sure to check that out as well!

 Why is the Red River Gorge So Good for Beginners?